zhongwencool/ecron/README.md

 >Note: The interval doesn't take the job runtime into account.
 >For example, if a job takes 3 minutes to run, and it is scheduled to run every 5 minutes,
->it also has 5 minutes of idle time between each run.
+>it only has 2 minutes of idle time between each run.

 ## Test